 The film's sound is composed of Twinkle Twinkle Littel Star lullaby tune which refers to the traveller at the dark night:

 He could not see which way to go,

 If you did not twinkle so."

-The lullbay lyrics in the film is replaced by the text of the 1951 Reufgee Convention legal document, sang by Juliet Russell of Vocal Explosion.
+However, the lullaby lyrics in the film's soundtrack is replaced by the 1951 Refugee Convention legal document, sang by Juliet Russell of Vocal Explosion.

 The project depicts the issue of “Present Absentees” or Internally Displaced Persons (IDP’s) in Israel.
 Present Absentees are Palestinians who fled or were expelled from their home in Mandatory Palestine by Jewish or Israeli forces, before and during the 1948 Arab-Israeli war, but who remained within the area that became the state of Israel.
 They are regarded as absent by the Israeli government because they were absent from their homes on a particular day, even if they did not intend to leave them for more than a few days, and even if they left involuntarily.
 IDPs homes, property and lands were seized by Israel.
 274,000 Arab citizens of Israel (25%) are IDP.

 The project was created during an Artist’s Residency at Umm El Fahem Gallery, Israel and the photographs were taken in the gallery as well as in the Elderly House in the town.

 A room installation and agitprop - a series of 12 pendants with a collage made of Palestinian embroidery elements that symbolized houses, olive trees and a water spring.
 Each pendant is embedded with a unique visual QR code that is linked to the International Committee Against House Demolition reports from September 2019 to September 2020.